tayloradam1999/holberton-headphones/README.md

 A good landing page always has a contact form.

 You are free to add any animations and/or constraints on fields.

+## 5. Footer

+Copy files from the previous task.

+Last piece of the page... the Footer!

+> This task provides the student with two gifs of what the finished webpage should look like on  desktop and mobile phone, but they are saved as XML documents and I am unsure how to share them on Github.
+Apologies.

+And you are done!

+**GOOD JOB!**